Wall push-ups are a great bodyweight exercise that can help strengthen your chest, shoulders, and triceps.

 It’s difficult to say exactly how many wall push-ups are equivalent to one standard push-up, as it depends on the individual’s strength and fitness level.

-However, wall push-ups tend to be easier than standard push-ups because they place less stress on the muscles and joints.
+However, wall push-ups are easier than standard push-ups because they place less stress on the muscles and joints.

 To compare the difficulty of wall push-ups to standard push-ups, you can try doing both exercises and see how many reps you can do of each.

-You may find that you can do more reps of wall push-ups than standard push-ups, or that you can only do a few reps of each before feeling fatigued.
+You may find that you can do more wall push-ups than standard push-ups or only a few reps of each before feeling fatigued.

 What will happen if I do 100 Wall pushups a day?

-Doing 100 wall push-ups a day could be a good way to strengthen your upper body, including your chest, triceps, and shoulders.
+Doing 100 wall push-ups daily could be a good way to strengthen your upper body, including your chest, triceps, and shoulders.

 However, it’s important to remember that every person is different, and the number of push-ups you can do will depend on your current strength and fitness level.

-How Many calories burned During wall push up
+How Many calories are burned During a wall push?

-The number of calories burned during wall push-ups will depend on a variety of factors, including your weight, age, and intensity level.
+The number of calories burned during wall push-ups depends on various factors, including weight, age, and intensity level.
 Here are a few estimates based on a general calorie calculator:

 - A person weighing 125 lbs (57 kg) can expect to burn around 70 calories in 30 minutes.